Romfos/AutoTests.Framework/README.md

 - https://www.nuget.org/packages/AutoTests.Framework.Configuration

 # How to use
+You can find example in Boostrap.Tests project

+Basic steps:
 1) Create and configure basic specflow project
 2) Add AutoTests.Framework.* nuget packages
 3) Register container in specflow hooks (you can find example in test project) ...
 Profit